shihyuntang/mywebsite-hugo-/content/authors/admin/_index.md

 bio: Interested in searching for the youngest exoplanets, modeling brown dwarf's atmosphere, and studying open cluster's dynamics.

 interests:
-- NIR spectra study of young stellar object/disk and looking for potential planet's with RV technique.
+- Using NIR spectra to find the youngest exoplanets (Hot Jupiter) with the RV technique.
 - Modeling the atmosphere of brown dwarfs and planetary objects with 1D radiactive-convective model.
-- Stellar population identification for star clusters and moving groups
+- Stellar population identification and dynamic studies of nearby star clusters and moving groups
-- Searching/Characterizing brown dwarfs and exoplanet
+- Searching and characterizing brown dwarfs and exoplanets

 education:
   courses:
-  - course: PhD, Astronomy and Planetary Science
+  - course: Ph.D., Astronomy and Planetary Science
     institution: Northern Arizona University, USA
     year: 2020.01 - Current
   - course: M.S., Physics